Examples and Traps

 Example 3: We want to reward our high-value advertisers by giving them $1000 credit in the system AdvertPartner.
 We also want the ReportCube system to put a note about topping up the credit to our R-12 report.

-A great example of how stakeholders can gracefully mix everything together and confuse everybody.
-The business goal is clear, to give high-value advertisers a one-time bonus.
-The rest are just ideas based on their level of knowledge and on the fact “they think they know”.
-The reason why they mentioned the AdvertParner system is just to ensure that advertisers will see the credited bonus under their profile - this is actually out of the box since all transactions are visible there.
-Then they are mentioning ReportCube.
-They have no idea this system just downloads the reports and shows them to the users.
-The report is generated in the other system, which just confused the analyst a bit more.
+A great example of how stakeholders can gracefully mix everything together and confuse everyone.
+The business goal is clear: to give high-value advertisers a one-time bonus.
+The rest are just ideas based on their level of knowledge and on the fact that “they think they know”.
+The reason why they mentioned the AdvertPartner system is just to ensure that advertisers will see the credited bonus under their profile—this is actually available out of the box since all transactions are visible there.
+Then they mention ReportCube.
+They have no idea this system just downloads reports and shows them to users.
+The report is generated in another system, which just confused the analyst a bit more.
 The above requirement should be rewritten to something like this: "We want to reward our high-value advertisers by giving them a one-time $1000 credit.
 Advertisers shall be able to see this credit in their transactions list in the AdvertPartner portal.
 The bonus shall also be visible in the R-12 report."